Modified Kerr black holes surrounded by dark matter spike

-which can be adapted by substituting each set of equations corresponding to the cases of $\mathcal{F} \neq \mathcal{G}$ or $\mathcal{F} = \mathcal{G}$.
-The modified Kerr BH metric \eqref{RotatingSTmetric2} returns to the standard Kerr BH metric as the BGGM parameter $q$ approaches one, assuming the presence of the DM spike.
+The modified Kerr BH metric \eqref{RotatingSTmetric2} returns to the Kerr BH metric as the BGGM parameters $w$ and $q$ approaches one, assuming the presence of the DM spike.
 Similarly, in the absence of the DM spike, the metric reverts to the standard Kerr BH metric as the limit $\rho_{\text{sp}} \rightarrow 0$ (or $r \rightarrow r_{\text{b}}$) is taken.
 Additionally, when the parameter $a$ tends to zero, the modified Kerr BH spacetime converges to the spherically symmetric metric \eqref{MetricBBH1}.
-Similar to the Kerr spacetime, the modified Kerr BH spacetime also possesses two killing vectors denoted by $\xi^{\mu}_{(t)}=\delta^{\mu}_{t}$ and $\xi^{\mu}_{(\varphi)}=\delta^{\mu}_{\varphi}$, which remain invariant under transformations involving the time coordinate $t$ and the azimuthal angle $\varphi$.
+Similar to the Kerr spacetime, the modified Kerr BH spacetime also possesses two Killing vectors denoted by $\xi^{\mu}_{(t)}=\delta^{\mu}_{t}$ and $\xi^{\mu}_{(\varphi)}=\delta^{\mu}_{\varphi}$, which remain invariant under transformations involving the time coordinate $t$ and the azimuthal angle $\varphi$.